NUKES IN KY?

 THE BAD NEWS: With Biden-era federal subsidies for new nuclear power plants, Trump's talk of deregulating the approval process, the overnight wealth of some politically-connected developers (despite zero experience) and the power demands of hyper-scale data centers, interest in nuclear power is resurging.

 Even here in Kentucky, the legislature a) removed the decades-old ban on nuclear power, b) allocated millions of tax dollars to promote it and c) ordered the Ky.
 Public Service Commission to identify any barriers to the construction of nuclear power plants.
-And LG&E is exploring the idea of building one in Trimble County.
+LG&E-KU are exploring the idea of building them here, as close as nearby Carroll County.

-THE GOOD NEWS: LCAN formally applied to intervene in the Ky.
-PSC case to define the rules for evaluating proposals to build nukes in Kentucky, and was approved.
+THE GOOD NEWS: The Ky.
+PSC case approved LCAN's application to serve as a formal "intervenor" in the case to define the rules for evaluating proposals to build nukes in Kentucky.
 The PSC ruled, "LCAN’s practical experience with its member non-profits regarding technical expertise and policy advocacy, including siting and pricing concerns will likely allow LCAN to present issues or develop facts that will assist the Commission in fully considering the matter without unduly complicating or disrupting the proceedings."

-After all, many high-profile environmentalists see nuclear power as the only way to solve the ongoing climate crisis.
+Several high-profile environmentalists say we need nuclear power to help us solve the ongoing climate crisis.
 We disagree --- for these main reasons:

 Nukes Are Way Too Slow